fruitsco/tecnigrafo/graphql/events.md

 ## Global

-This global metadata is defined on every event that is sent to the tracking backend
+This global metadata is sent with every event.

 | Metadata    | Type      | Description                                                                                               |
 | ----------- | --------- | --------------------------------------------------------------------------------------------------------- |